rodrigoalcarazdelaosa/fisiquimicamente/content/es/oposiciones/oposiciones.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "📝 Oposiciones"
+title = ""
 subtitle = ""

 # Showcase personal skills or business features.